 About Costa Teguise beaches

-The man-made resort of Costa Teguise was developed from scratch in the late 1970s, initially as a luxury holiday playground, patronised by wealthy Spanish residents and King Hussein of Jordan, and boasting projects under the influence of island design guru César Manrique.
+The man-made resort of Costa Teguise was developed from scratch in the late 1970s, initially as a luxury holiday playground patronised by wealthy Spanish residents and King Hussein of Jordan, and boasting projects under the influence of island design guru César Manrique.
 These remain but as the resort grew into a less exclusive mass-market family destination (now the second biggest on the island) so the millionaires moved on.
-Today Costa Teguise is a smart, popular, low-key low-rise family resort.
+Today Costa Teguise is a smart, popular, low-key and low-rise family resort.

 Beyond the beach: